 With roughly 5,000 homes destroyed by wildfire, the North Bay has lost a sizable chunk of its housing stock in what was already a tight home market.
 That loss is likely to boost home and rental prices here in Marin County immediately as demand has jumped significantly in just a few days.
 Some people might relocate to different areas, but typically people have strong ties to the region through jobs and families and want to stay in their community.

 1. MARIN COUNTY MARKET HIGHLIGHTS AND ANALYSIS

-- The number of new listings decreased significantly versus the number of new listings in July, and also compared to the number of new listings in August 2016.
-Again, this has been a trend this year: new listings have been decreasing year over year every single month in 2017, as follows: January: -42%; February: -39%; March: -30%; April: -29%; May: -5%; June: -16%, July: -45% and August -39%.
+- The number of new listings decreased versus the number of new listings in August, and also compared to the number of new listings in September 2016.
+Again, this has been a trend this year: new listings have been decreasing year over year every single month in 2017, as follows: January: -42%; February: -39%; March: -30%; April: -29%; May: -5%; June: -16%, July: -45%, August -39% and now September -12%.

-- The median sales price increased very slightly month over month, and went up by 1 percent year over year.
+- The median sales price increased very slightly month over month, and went up by 8 percent year over year.
 It is important to keep in mind that while movements in the median sale price and even to a greater extent the average sale price are a great measure of what’s selling, they’re not necessarily an accurate measure of appreciation or changes in value and are extremely susceptible to changes in mix.
 Two or three very highly priced properties can significantly affect the average sales price in a particular month.

 - Days on Market increased month over month, and also year over year.